-Our Recommendations for Managing Your Chronic Back Pain
+Our Recommendations for Managing Your Chronic Middle Back Pain

-At Branko PRPA M.D. we know how annoying chronic back pain can be.
+At Branko PRPA M.D.
+We know how annoying chronic middle back pain can be.
 Fortunately, there are a few things that you can do to cope with it.
-From home remedies, to pain medications, to meetings with a medical professional, here’s a look at some of the ways that you can deal with back pain.
+From knowing the common causes of back pain to choosing the best home remedies, here’s a look at some of the ways that you can deal with back pain.

 Heat Treatments: Heat can sometimes help reduce the discomfort you’re feeling from chronic back pain.
 Minor strains can be alleviated with hot baths, steamed towels, heat wraps, or heating pads.
 These methods can help reduce stiffness and the amount of pain you feel.

 Ice packs: One the other hand, the cold can also help with some minor back pain.
 Try using an ice pack occasionally throughout the day to see if that stiffness and strain that you’re feeling goes away.

 Over-the-counter medications: Some common pain medications can also help dull chronic back pain.
 Ibuprofen, naproxen, and acetaminophen can all be found in your local drug store or supermarket.
 These can provide temporary relief from pain.